Charles Schwab vs TradeZero in 2026

 Day Trading

-Level II Quotes: Offered at both.
+Level II Quotes: Offered by both broker-dealers.

 Winner: TradeZero